-KORCULA Old TOWN is a medieval walled city positioned on an oval-shaped swelling of land pointing deep into Peljesac Channel.
-The city itself is grooved with a succession of narrow streets that branch off the spine of the main street like the fish bone.
+KORCULA Old TOWN is a medieval walled city positioned on an oval-shaped swelling of land pointing deep into the Peljesac Channel.
+The city itself is grooved with a succession of narrow streets that branch off the spine of the main street like the fishbone.
 Fishbone shape was used in Korcula Old Town design to reduce the effects of wind and sun and provide citizens with sheltered and comfortable accommodation.

 Views over the Old town from the hills above it

-The architecture of the Old Town is mainly influenced by Venetian Renaissance, although there are some fine examples of 1930’s architecture of old villas out of the Old Town, in the bay of Luka Korculanska (Kalac), unfortunately recently spoiled by various extensions and add-ons. (see more about Korcula Town )
+The architecture of the Old Town is mainly influenced by Venetian Renaissance, although there are some fine examples of the 1930’s architecture of old villas out of the Old Town, in the bay of Luka Korculanska (Kalac), unfortunately recently spoiled by various extensions and add-ons. (see more about Korcula Town )

 The main street runs throughout the town itself stretching from north to south, dividing the Old Town, an ellipse shape, into two equal parts.
-Rows of side streets that run from seashores on the West as well as on the East side of the town, meet the main street in the top of the small hill where Korcula Old Town’s main square Trg Svetog Marka and Sveti Marko Cathedral is located.
+Rows of side streets that run from seashores on the West as well as on the East side of the town, meet the main street at the top of the small hill where Korcula Old Town’s main square Trg Svetog Marka and Sveti Marko Cathedral is located.

 Views of the town from the West

 Due to the town’s hilly relief, all streets in the Old Town are created of steps that run up and down from the main square and the main street.
-The only street that has no steps is a first street on the Eastern side of the town, just behind Rampada/ Arsenal, connecting town’s main street with tower Rampada.
+The only street that has no steps is the first street on the Eastern side of the town, just behind Rampada/ Arsenal, connecting the town’s main street with tower Rampada.

 Birdseye view of the Old Town

-The nucleus of Korcula Old Town is part of Croatian national heritage and is therefore protected as a top class national site.
+The nucleus of Korcula Old Town is part of Croatian national heritage and is therefore protected as a top-class national site.